DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 		- Increased crit from 7% (+7%) -> 7.5% (+7.5%)

 		*Failing a Chance Shrine is too conditional and straight up doesn't work with Sacrifice.
 Will see how the item performs before determining if further buffs are needed.*

+	- Thallium
+		- Buffed chance from 5% -> 10% to match Returns.
+		- Buffed damage from 500% total damage  -> 2x300% per second (Returns is 2x500% per second but takes time to ramp up to the full amount)

+		*I'll figure out how the math actually works later.*

 - `1.1.1`
 	- Fixed missing space in Life Savings description.